aleshaleksey/fansys23/17-glossary.md

 ___
 #### Homeland
-The terrain that the character is most familiar.
+The terrain with which the character is most familiar.
 Characters gain a +2 bonus to fortify and navigation in this terrains.

 - ["Base rules: Homeland"](02-base-rules.md#homeland)
 - ["Exploration: Terrains"](03-movement-exploration.md#terrains)